Montreal Canadiens need to 'have fun,' get re-inspired, says new coach Martin St. Louis

 Hughes said that St. Louis was hired, despite little coaching experience, because of his "analytical mind" and because of his exceptional playing career, which Hughes has followed closely for decades.

-The 46-year-old Hall of Famer spent a decade and a half with the Tampa Bay Lightning, serving as its captain in 2013-2014 and winning the Stanley Cup in 2004.
+The 46-year-old is an NHL Hall of Famer who spent a decade and a half with the Tampa Bay Lightning, serving as its captain in 2013-2014 and winning the Stanley Cup in 2004.

-When asked about being a novice coach, St. Louis joked at first, saying "thanks, that's nice," with a smile.
+When asked about coming in with no coaching experience, St. Louis joked at first, saying "thanks, that's nice," with a smile.

-On a more serious note, he explained that to him, "hockey is hockey" and he believes in continually learning and improving, no matter what position he's in.
+On a more serious note, he said that to him, "hockey is hockey" and he believes in continually learning and improving, no matter what position he's in.

 "I don't always have the answers, but I know that in life," it's important to seek to improve every day, he said.
 "The answers are everywhere, you just need to find them."